chazzka/clanekforest/clanek.md

 Let $x$ be regular observations known to the Isolation Forest algorithm a priory and $y$ the novel datapoints provided later.
 The standard Isolation Forest algorithm as defined by Liu et. al. selects the split point based on the min-max value according to a priory datapoints.

-Figure X shows the first two decisions of the Isolation Forest algorithm red a priory data points (left corner)
+Figure X shows the first two decisions of the Isolation Forest algorithm provided a priory data points (marked red in left corner).
+As we can see, the

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/clanek_figures/regular_observations_with_novelties_lines.svg)
 > Figure X vanilla Isolation Forest with novelty points.